sraj9506/devops_course/Day-3/Day-3.md

 Steps:

-Stop and Remove the Containers:\
+Stop and Remove the Containers:
 ![](.//media/image17.png)

-Remove the Images:\
+Remove the Images:
 ![](.//media/image18.png)

 Docker Project 02

 #### Project Overview

-In this advanced project, you\'ll build a full-stack application using Docker.
+In this advanced project, you'll build a full-stack application using Docker.
 The application will consist of a front-end web server (Nginx), a back-end application server (Node.js with Express), and a PostgreSQL database.
 You will also set up a persistent volume for the database and